-Over the recent holiday season we had lots of fun playing with our Scented Snow Sensory Box but with Christmas over and winter in full swing I thought it was time to make a winter wonderland sensory box for the girls to explore.
+Winter is here!
+Bring some winter indoors with this super fun winter wonderland sensory box for toddlers and preschoolers.
+Over the recent holiday break my daughter had a great time playing with our had lots of fun playing with our Scented Snow Sensory Box but with Christmas over and winter in full swing I thought it was time to make a winter wonderland sensory box for the daycare girls to explore.

 I did also tint a small batch of insta-snow with some blue coloring and mix it in with the white to give it an extra “icy” look and gave them multiple plastic bins (all from the dollar tree) to transfer the items between.

 The jar was a great way for the girls to exercise their fine motor skills.
 Most of the acrylic ice rocks are small enough to fit into the jar but some were just a bit too big or required a bit of manipulating to get to fit.
-The girls had to size up and determine if each one would fit.
 The glass gems however are too large to fit in the jar, I did this intentionally so there was no risk of the gems breaking inside the jar or breaking the jar itself.